leftfield-geospatial/orthority/docs/getting_started/api/index.rst

 .. note::

-    If you're using the Orthority and Rasterio_ packages together, Orthority should be imported first.
+    If you're using the Orthority and Rasterio_ packages together, Orthority should be imported first to configure the PROJ setting for :doc:`vertical CRS transformations <../../background/vertical_crs>`.

 .. toctree::
     :maxdepth: 1